-The General Assembly shall be the supreme authority of the IMGA, whose activities shall be subject to its control.

 Art.
-16 Composition and Presidency
+15.1 Composition and Chair

-The General Assembly shall consist of delegates from the member federations of IMGA.
-The President of the IMGA Board shall preside.
+The General Assembly shall consist of the Members and Associates (without voting rights) of IMGA.

+The IMGA Board Members attend the General Assembly (without voting rights).
+IMGA Board members may not act as delegates of Members at the General Assembly.

+The President of the IMGA Board shall chair the General Assembly.
 If the President is not present a Vice President shall chair the meeting.
 Should the President and Vice President(s) be absent the IMGA Board shall decide who shall chair the meeting.
-The IMGA Board shall also participate in the General Assembly without a vote.
-Board members may not act as delegates of member federations at the General Assembly.

 Art.
-17 Delegates and Observers
+15.2 Delegates and Observers

-Associate members and recognised organisations may attend the General Assembly with a maximum of two delegates each.
+Members and Associates may attend the General Assembly with a maximum of two delegates each.

+IF Members or IF Associates delegation should include at least one representative actively involved in Masters sport activities.

+Host cities shall be represented by senior member(s) of the organizing committee, normally its chair.

+Members may not be represented by third parties (no vote by proxy).

-The IMGA Board may authorize others to attend part or all of the General Assembly as observers.
+The IMGA Board may at its discretion authorize further representatives of Members and/or of Associates and/or, generally third parties to attend a General Assembly or parts thereof as observers.

 Art.
-18 Ordinary General Assembly
+15.3 Ordinary General Assembly

-Delegates shall meet annually in an Ordinary General Assembly which may be held in person (physical), online (virtual) or in a hybrid (physical and virtual) format.
+Delegates shall meet annually in an Ordinary General Assembly.

+A General Assembly (ordinary or extraordinary) may be held in person (physical), online (virtual) or in a hybrid (physical and virtual) format.

 Art.
-19 Extraordinary General Assembly
+15.4 Extraordinary General Assembly

-Delegates shall meet in an Extraordinary General Assembly when the Annual General Assembly or the IMGA Board so decide, or when at least one fifth of the member federations submit a demand in writing to the IMGA Board, giving reasons therefor.
-An Extraordinary General Assembly may be held in a physical, virtual or hybrid format.
+Delegates shall meet in an Extraordinary General Assembly if such is called by the IMGA Board, or when such is requested by at least one fifth of the Members.

+The request shall be in writing executed on behalf of all requesting Members, it shall specify the items to be subject to vote and briefly explain the reasons therefor.

+The items to be voted on at an Extraordinary General Assembly are only the ones specified by the IMGA Board when calling the meeting or the items set forth in a request supported by the required number of Members.
+No other item may be addressed during an Extraordinary General Assembly.

 Art.
-20 Convening Notice and Agenda
+15.5 Convening Notice and Agenda

-The IMGA Board shall send out a convening notice at least two months before the date of the General Assembly.
+The IMGA Board shall send out a convening notice at least 12 weeks before the date of the Ordinary General Assembly.

-The convening notice shall call for member federations to submit in writing any specific proposals for inclusion in the agenda, as well as names of candidates for positions in the IMGA Board, if applicable.
-This written request must be received by the Secretariat of IMGA not later than one month before the date of the General Assembly.
+The convening notice for an Ordinary General Assembly shall include an invitation to Members to submit in writing any specific proposals for inclusion in the agenda, as well as names of candidates for positions in the IMGA Board, if applicable.
+Proposals and names of candidates must be received by the Secretariat of IMGA not later than one month before the date of the General Assembly.

 The IMGA Board shall send out the agenda for the General Assembly not later than two weeks before the date of the Assembly.
 Where possible, reports and any observations on the agenda items shall be sent out with the agenda.

 Art.
-21 Agenda for General Assembly
+15.6 Agenda of the Ordinary General Assembly

 The agenda for an Ordinary General Assembly shall include

-- Opening of the session
+Opening of the Assembly

-- Identification of the delegates and confirmation of their authority
+Identification of the delegates and confirmation of their powers

-- Appointment of scrutineers (if needed)
+Appointment of scrutineers (if needed)

-- Approval of the minutes of the last General Assembly
+Approval of the minutes of the last General Assembly

-- President’s and Board’s report
+President’s and Board’s report

-- Accounts, financial report and auditor’s report
+Accounts, financial report and auditor’s report

-- Approval of the accounts for the last fiscal year
+Approval of the accounts for the last fiscal year

-- Appointment of the professional auditor for the following fiscal year
+Appointment of the auditor for the following fiscal year

-- Place and date of next General Assembly

-- Report on applications for affiliation and voting consequent thereon
+Report on applications for membership or proposal to admit Associates and corresponding votes

-- Proposals from member federations and from IMGA Board
+Proposals from the IMGA Board and proposals from Members

-- Where appropriate, updates from host cities
+Where appropriate, updates from host cities

-- Where appropriate, alterations to the Constitution
+Where appropriate, alterations to the Constitution

-- Where appropriate, elections
+Where appropriate, elections

-- Any other business.
+Any other business including, if possible, announcement of place and date of next General Assembly.